RMS Aquitania Passenger List – Southampton to New York, 25 June 1921: Titanic Survivors, Industrial Titans & Sports Legends

 The letters in question, which must be registered and addressed C/o The Commander, Cunard Packet Southampton (or Liverpool), can be posted in any part of the United Kingdom up to the time at which ordinary registered letters to go by the same packets are received.

-CUSTOMS.-Tobacco, cigars, etc., wines, spirits and per.
-Jumery are subject to duty on being brought into the United Kingdom, and the smallest quantity should be declared to the Customs Authorities.
-When required, reprints of copyright Books and music will be confiscated.
+CUSTOMS.-Tobacco, cigars, etc., wines, spirits, and per.
+Jumery is subject to duty on being brought into the United Kingdom, and the smallest quantity should be declared to the Customs Authorities.
+When required, reprints of copyrighted Books and music will be confiscated.

 BERTHING OF PASSENGERS.-No alterations can be made except officially through the Purser.

-BERTH LADDERS.—These may be obtained on application to steward or Stewardess.
+BERTH LADDERS.—These may be obtained on application to the steward or Stewardess.

 The "AQUITANIA" carries an orchestra of professional musicians, which will play at the undermentioned times and places: